Psychology

 PSYC 570.
 Clinical Assessment I:Basic Issues in Clinical Assessment.
 4 Credits.

 Provides the conceptual and practical frameworks upon which to build expertise in the assessment and prediction of human behavior in relation to intellectual indices and interviewing skills.
 Serves as a graduate foundation to explore, analyze, and discuss basic and applied issues relevant to psychological testing, the administration and interpretation of widely-used intellectual assessment instruments, and the opportunity to develop structured clinical interviewing techniques.
-Prerequisite: Clinical Psychology graduate status or consent of instructor.
+Prerequisite: Graduate standing in Psychology or permission of instructor.

 PSYC 571.
 Clinical Assessment II:Advanced Issues in Clinical Assessment.
 4 Credits.

 Provides the conceptual and practical frameworks upon which to build expertise in the assessment and prediction of human behavior in relation to personality assessment, behavioral assessment, neuropsychological assessment, and the assessment of high incidence behavioral disorders.
 Skills in report writing and case conference presentation will also be developed.
-Prerequisite: PSYC 570 and/or consent of instructor.
+Prerequisite: PSYC 570 or permission of instructor.

 PSYC 572.
 Community Psychology.
 3 Credits.